hpyproject/hpyproject.org/pages/index.rst

 - **Much faster** on alternative implementations such as PyPy_, GraalPython_.

+- **Universal binaries**: extensions built for the *HPy Universal ABI* can be loaded unmodified on CPython, PyPy, GraalPython, etc.

+- **A migration path** for mixing legacy C-API calls with HPy API calls.
+Once all the code is migrated, the extension can be compiled as a universal binary.

-- **Debug Mode**: in debug mode, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
+- `Debug mode`_: in debug mode, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
 Have you ever forgot a ``Py_INCREF`` or ``Py_DECREF``?
-The HPy debug mode will detect these mistakes for you.
+The HPy debug mode can be activated at runtme to detect these mistakes for you on universal binaries.

-- **Universal binaries**: extensions built for the *HPy Universal ABI* can be loaded unmodified on CPython, PyPy, GraalPython, etc.

 - **Nicer API**: the standard Python/C API shows its age.
 HPy is designed to overcome some of its limitations, be more consistent, produce better quality